Applied tools

 When a framework should move into applied tools

-The route is meant to lower ambiguity about where different kinds of work belong.
+The route lowers ambiguity about where different kinds of work belong once the concept has been clarified.

 - Stay on WinMedia when the question is conceptual, canonical, or editorial.